unresisting/unresisting/README.md

 - 💬 Ask me about literally anything.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I have a pet churro named Dog.
+- Most of my contributions will probably be to private or local repos.